Iranian opposition: Proposal for a transitional government

 In concurrence with the 61st Munich Security Conference in February 2025, several Iranian opposition groups met in Munich in what was called the "Munich Convergence Summit".
-At the summit, a coalition of liberal and nationalist political parties selected Reza Pahlavi to lead a transitional government until the realization of democratic elections and the formation of a new government in Iran.
+At the summit, a coalition of liberal and nationalist political parties selected Reza Pahlavi to lead a transitional government until the realisation of democratic elections and the formation of a new government in Iran.
 Pahlavi is the son of Mohammad Reza Pahlavi, the last Shah of Pahlavi Iran prior to the Islamic Revolution.
 He has stated that he personally prefers the establishment of a republic but that it is up to the Iranian people to decide.

-On 17 June 2025, Reza Pahlavi declared the Iranian regime "in the process of collapsing" as Supreme Leader Ali Khamenei went into hiding amidst the Iran-Israel War.
+On 17 June 2025, Reza Pahlavi declared the Iranian regime "in the process of collapsing" as Supreme Leader Ali Khamenei went into hiding amidst the Twelve-Day War.
 He then called on the Iranian people to "rise" and "reclaim" Iran, and presented a 100-day transition blueprint in the case of regime collapse.
-Two days later, Pahlavi confirmed to bipartisan members of the U.S. House of Representatives that he "does not seek power", but rather "to fulfill a duty to help lead this transition".
+Two days later, Pahlavi confirmed to bipartisan members of the U.S. House of Representatives that he "does not seek power", but rather "to fulfil a duty to help lead this transition".
 The following day, Pahlavi confirmed through social media that discussions had started regarding a post-regime transition.
 On 22 June, following American airstrikes on Iranian nuclear facilities, Pahlavi urged Supreme Leader Khamenei to step down.
-In a press conference the next day, Pahlavi again offered to lead Iran's democratic transition, and outlined the three main principles guiding transition plans, namely: 1) Iran's territorial integrity; 2) individual liberties and equality; and 3) the separation of religion and state.
 He again reiterated that he does not seek power, but only to "help our great nation navigate through this critical hour towards stability, freedom and justice".